openinstruments-xyz/handelsrepublik/README.md

 ### SDK-managed browser

-With no options, the SDK dynamically loads the optional `playwright` package, launches Playwright Chromium visibly, creates a temporary browser context, collects the WAF token, and closes both the temporary context and browser on success or failure:
+With no options provided, the SDK dynamically loads the optional `playwright` package, launches Playwright Chromium visibly, creates a temporary browser context, collects the WAF token, and closes both the temporary context and browser on success or failure: